danchoi/goog/README.md

-[vitunes](https://github.com/danchoi/vitunes): I believe that the command line, supplemented by a Unix-style plain text editor like Vim, is in general a much more powerful, productive, empowering, and creative environment for using a computer than the web browser is.
+[vitunes](https://github.com/danchoi/vitunes): I believe that the command line, supplemented by a Unix-style plain text editor like Vim, is in general a much more powerful, productive, empowering, and creative environment for using a computer than the web browser or GUI-style app.
 In short, I follow the [Unix philosophy](http://www.faqs.org/docs/artu/ch01s06.html) when it comes to the software tools I use.